+Figure 7—Airgap Calculation

 7.8 Global Performance Design Equations

 7.8.1 General

 Global performance design responses are considered to be those motion, clearance, and tension responses that govern the overall size and configuration of the TLP.
 They typically include platform offset, platform yaw, minimum and maximum tendon tension, deck clearance (air gap), and deck level acceleration.
 The calculation of global performance design responses is based on global performance design equations evaluated for various load cases.
 A design load case is composed of a platform condition and an environment design condition.